hiveeyes/arduino/doc/source/SensorWAN.rst

 SensorWAN does not impose any constraints on payload formats.
 You are free to select anything which fits your needs.
-However, it provides a mechanism to convey content type information over transports links which do not offer corresponding metadata fields, like HTTP's ``Content-Type`` header.
+However, it provides a mechanism to convey content type information over transport links which do not offer corresponding metadata fields, like HTTP's ``Content-Type`` header.

 For example, `MQTT`_ version 3 does not provide any means to signal the content type,